Since we’ve been debt free, living a mortgage-free life, how we manage our money has changed.

 Garrett has a W-2 job in sales, so he earns a salary and commission.
 We rely on Garrett’s salary each month to pay our bills.

-I work full time in our digital marketing business, which pays me a salary.
+We work full time in our marketing business, which pays a salary.

 How We Used to Earn Extra Money